-If you have been the victim of domestic abuse or have been arrested for domestic assault or have been served with a restraining order for domestic violence, then you need an experienced criminal attorney by your side.
+If you have been the victim of domestic abuse or have been arrested for domestic assault or have been served with a restraining order for domestic violence, then you need an experienced Atlantic City domestic violence defense attorney by your side.
 The lawyers at the Law Firm of John J. Zarych will fight to protect your rights in court and will provide a vigorous defense against assault and domestic violence charges.
-To schedule a no-cost and confidential initial case evaluation, call 800-508-9786 today or contact us online.

 What is Domestic Violence?

 According to the New Jersey Attorney General’s report issued in late 2014, there were over 62,000 domestic violence cases in 2014.
 While this may reflect a slight decrease from previous years, the number of domestic violence cases is still a problem throughout the state.
-Under the New Jersey Prevention of Domestic Violence statutes, “domestic violence” means the occurrence of one or more of the following acts inflicted upon a person protected under this act by an adult or an emancipated minor:
+Under the New Jersey Prevention of Domestic Violence statutes, “domestic violence” means the occurrence of one or more acts inflicted upon a person protected under this act by an adult or an emancipated minor.

 However, even if one or more of these crimes is committed it does not mean that the accused has committed domestic violence against another, but will merely be the basis for a complaint.